khurram18/Parallax/README.md

 ![](demo.gif)

 The idea is to change the position of text label depending the scrolling state.
+The complete tutorial can be found [here](https://bit.ly/39TnaQI).